Vishtaspa: In the Avesta

 Passages in the Frawardin Yasht (Yt.
-13. 99–103) and elsewhere have enabled commentators to infer family connections between Vishtaspa and several other figures named in the Avesta.
-The summaries of several lost Avestan texts (Wishtasp sast nask, Spand nask, Chihrdad nask, and Varshtmansar nask), as reported in the Denkard (respectively 8.
+13.99–13.103) and elsewhere have enabled commentators to infer family connections between Vishtaspa and several other figures named in the Avesta.
+The summaries of several lost Avestan texts (Wishtasp-sast nask, Spand nask, Chihrdad nask, and Warshtmansr nask), as reported in the Denkard (respectively 8.
 11, 8.
 13, 8.
 14, and 9.
 33. 5), suggest that there once existed a detailed "history" of Vishtaspa and his ancestors in scripture.
 The Yasht 13 mentions Zairiuuairi, Piší šiiaoθna (Vishtaspa's eschatological son Pišišōtan), Spəṇtōδāta (Spandyād), Bastauuairi (Bastwar), Kauuarazman, Frašaoštra and Jāmāspa (the Huuōguua brothers in the Gathas), all of whom are featured in the Pahlavi narrative about the war between Vishtaspa and Arzāsp (Arjāsp, king of the Xiiaonas).
 In Yasht 9.31, Vishtaspa prays to Druuāspā that he may successfully fight and kill various opponents and, apparently, turn Humaiiā and Varəδakanā away from the lands of the Xiiaonas.

 In Yasna 12, the Zarathustra, Vishtaspa, Frašaoštra and Jāmāspa, and the three Saošiiaṇts, Zarathustra's eschatological sons, and in Yasna 23.2 and 26.5, the fravashi of Gaiia Marətān, Zarathustra, Vishtaspa, and Isaṯ.vāstra (another of Zarathustra's eschatological sons) are listed as the principal fighters for Asha.

 The meaning of Vishtaspa's name is uncertain.
 Interpretations include "'he whose horses have (or horse has) come in ready (for riding, etc.)'"; "'he who has trained horses'"; and "'whose horses are released (for the race)'".
 It agrees with the description from Yasht 5.132 in which was a prototypical winner of the chariot race.